- Books, Literature, and Writing»

 Chapter Fifteen In Which There Is A Dance of Swords And A Fainting

 Dr. Green led Xiao Mei safely back to her room.
 Although, by the time they reached her room, the sky was already turning a dark shade of blue.
 They had gone through numerous twists and turns.
 After a while, Xiao Mei had begun to lose hope that they would make it out of that maze of secret passages.
-It seemed as thought that Dr. Green had gotten them lost at times.
+It seemed as though that Dr. Green had gotten them lost at times.
 At first, the tunnels fascinated the young girl.
 But with the long hours dragging by, wading through cobwebs, touching disgustingly moist stones, and encountering huge, huge, huge bugs (and trying to block out all memories of those bugs), the magical feeling of adventure met its end.

 When they reached their goal, they quietly bade each other a good night and parted ways.
 Xiao Mei closed the door when Dr. Green left and walked over to her bed without changing, just dropping onto the sheets.
 The night adventure had taken its toll on her and she went straight to sleep.
 Unfortunately, because the sun was already coming up, the blackness of sleep only lasted for a moment for her.
 Just when it had finally overtaken her, there was pounding at the door.